techwriterjoe/introduction-airtable-api/README.md

 - /Artists is the specific table within the base "Art Gallery"

 After the table has been located, the URL contains a query string:
-The question mark, "?", represents the start of the query set.

 - ?view=Main%20View is the first query field, along with the view value Main View.

    *"?" represents the start of the query set.
    *"%20" represents a space in HTTP.

 - &limit